16 Jan The Best things to do in Gokarna, India

 Similar to Om beach, Half moon beach also borrows its name from its visual semblance.
 The beach is a semi-circular formation covered by rocks on all sides.
 While you can trek here, you can also reach this beach by boat.
 Half-moon beach is sparse and far from the crowd.

 You can enjoy bathing in the waters since the waves are usually quieter in this part due to its shape.
 If you are looking to spend a whole day, get something to eat as well.
 The restaurant options here are limited on the beach.

 A restaurant or two can cover up your need for food.
 However, you will have to look after everything else on your own including Toilet paper.
-An easier way to get here by boat.
+An easier way to get here is by boat.
 But try and schedule your way back in the evening around 5 pm since you may be able to spot some dolphins on the way.

 Since Gokarna has such a dedicated history to Lord Shiva, it deems fit to have a grand temple dedicated to him.
 A stroll in the Gokarna will probably lead you to the temple anyway.
 The temple dates back to the 4th century CE.

 It is dedicated to Lord Shiva made of granite in the Dravidian style.
 The main shrine is the Atmalinga and an idol of Shiva is kept in the inner sanctum.
 The sanctum is only accessible to Hindus of Indian origin.
 However, everyone can still see the temple.

-Flee Markets: Touring the streets of the town you will find a wide range of shops selling souvenirs and beach items.
-In case you want to buy some tropical indie-style beach garments, pick up from here.
+Touring the streets of the town you will find a wide range of shops selling souvenirs and beach items.
+In case you want to buy some tropical indie-style beach garments, pick them up from here.